MileHacker Logo

 Public Transportation

-The Foshan Gaoming Tram Line 1 is a modern tram system operating in Gaoming District, providing local mobile service.
+The Foshan Gaoming Tram Line 1 is a contemporary tram system operating in Gaoming District, providing local mobile service.
 Digital maps are available on apps like Baidu Maps, Gaode Maps, and the Foshan Metro app.
 Physical maps are also at stations.
 Interchange stations connect different lines.

 Ticketing & Hours